barbosa89/vue-table/README.md

 ## Usage

-The component styles are based on the **Bootstrap 4** classes, so your project must work with that CSS framework.
-Vue-table is structured in three rows (.row), so you must nest the component inside a Bootstrap container (.container/.container-fluid).
+The component styles are based on the CSS framework **Bootstrap 4**, so, Vue-table is structured in three rows (.row), so you must nest the component inside a Bootstrap container (.container/.container-fluid).

 ### How it works